eacheriegate/DEVELOP_summer2023/README.md

 Code from a DEVELOP 2023 summer project at NASA JPL, "Investigating the Development of Ghost Forests Due to Saltwater Intrusion along the Savannah River, Georgia Coastline of the United States."

+This project serves as the foundational work from which we are expanding our investigation into ghost forest development and its environmental drivers.
+We are currently developing this research into a forthcoming manuscript, with details to be released upon the publication's DOI assignment.

 ## Overview

 This repository details the functions capturing our standardized workflow.
 Broadly, this workflow includes: